MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-work-item-attributes.md

 ---
-title: Set Up Item Attributes and Assign Them to Items| Microsoft Docs
+title: Set Up Item Attributes and Assign Them to Items
 description: Describes how to set up item attribute values, for example, that can be used as search words, and assign them to items and item categories.
 author: SorenGP
 ms.service: dynamics365-business-central